Areallycoolusername/Gulp-lang/README.md

 # Gulp-lang
 Gulp is an esoteric, deque based, golfing programming language made to win many CG challenges.
-It has 128 commands, each one often having many funcrions at once.
-This tutorial will run you through the basics in order to start programming right away, and all commamds that are not explained here, will be in a chart soon to be in this repo.
+It has 128 commands, each one often having many functions at once.
+This tutorial will run you through the basics in order to start programming right away.
+All commamds that are not explained here, will be in a chart soon to be in this repo.
 # Syntax
 The syntax of Gulp is very simple.
 It consists of one commamd folllwed by a parameter.
 The only exceptions are commamds which have to surround their parameters, and commands which have several parameters.
 Many properties in this language also affect the use of commands.
 # Printing